-The following performance gaps have been identified through an analysis of our 2019 academic data which is the most recent data available on the California School Dashboard:
+The following performance gaps have been identified through an analysis of our 2022 academic data which is the most recent data available on the California School Dashboard:

-In English language arts, "all students" are performing at 39.7 points below standard, while socioeconomically disadvantaged students are performing 41.5 points below standard.
-English learners are performing 53.1 points below standard and current English learners are performing 89 points below standard.
+In English language arts, "all students" are performing at 67.1 points below standard, while socioeconomically disadvantaged students are performing 68.7 points below standard.
+English learners are performing 78.5 points below standard and current English learners are performing 111 points below standard.

-In Mathematics, "all students" are performing 69.1 points below standard with a performance color of yellow, while English learners are scoring 80.2 points below standard with a performance color of orange.
-Current English learners are demonstrating a wider gap, performing 107.1 points below standard.
-Socioeconomically disadvantaged students are also demonstrating a lower performance level than the "all student" group at 70.6 points below standard.
-In Science, 14.94% of "all students" in 5th and 8th grades met or exceeded standards, but only 0.85% of English learners met or exceeded standards.
+In Mathematics, "all students" are performing 104.8 points below standard while English learners are scoring 112.5 points below standard.
+Current English learners are demonstrating a wider gap, performing 129.7 points below standard.
+Socioeconomically disadvantaged students are also demonstrating a lower performance level than the "all student" group at 106.6 points below standard.

+In Science, 13.64% of "all students" in 5th and 8th grades met or exceeded standards and 2.6% for English Learners.